sciviscontest2026/sciviscontest2026.github.io/pages/examples.md

                 <p>You can follow these steps to access the DYAMOND atmospheric (GEOS) and oceanic (LLC2160) data.
 You can find individual data description and fields description in the <a href="../data/home"> Data Section</a></p>

 <h3>2.1 Access DYAMOND Atmospheric Data (GEOS)</h3>
+<h4>Binder</h4>
+<p>You can use the following link to open the binder and try the notebooks.
+It might take a while if you are launching it for the first time</p>
+      <a href="https://mybinder.org/v2/gh/sci-visus/sciviscontest2026/binder" target="_blank" class="btn btn-primary">Launch Binder</a>
 <p>Below are the steps to access the DYAMOND Atmospheric (GEOS) data.
 Check out this <a href="https://github.com/sci-visus/sciviscontest2026/blob/main/notebooks_examples/ieee_scivis_dyamond_geos.ipynb">github repo</a> for more jupyter notebook examples.</p>

 <ol>